What to Read Next

 Already a member?Sign in

-Pixar has an impressive record of producing hit movies -- from Toy Story to Finding Nemo to WALL-E. In the September issue of the Harvard Business Review, Ed Catmull, cofounder and president of Pixar, describes the corporate culture that helps the studio stay creative.
+Pixar has an impressive record of producing hit movies — from Toy Story to Finding Nemo to WALL-E. In the September issue of the Harvard Business Review, Ed Catmull, cofounder and president of Pixar, describes the corporate culture that helps the studio stay creative.
 The article is full of interesting ideas for managers seeking to build a culture of innovation and creativity.
 Among them:

 - Community.
 Catmull stresses the importance of building a sense of community, where talented people trust each other and can work well together.

 - Candid feedback.
-Catmull explains that Pixar has a system where a director-producer team can call on a “brain trust” of other directors to review their work in progress and discuss it -- but the movie director and his or her team can decide what, if anything, they do with the feedback they get, and the “brain trust” members providing the reviews have no authority to impose their feedback.
+Catmull explains that Pixar has a system where a director-producer team can call on a “brain trust” of other directors to review their work in progress and discuss it — but the movie director and his or her team can decide what, if anything, they do with the feedback they get, and the “brain trust” members providing the reviews have no authority to impose their feedback.
 That Catmull writes, frees up the directors to ask for help and to consider the advice thoughtfully.

 - Making connections.
 The company has mechanisms to encourage interaction between people; its in-house Pixar University includes not only business-related courses but also classes like yoga that can bring people from different disciplines together.
-And Pixar's building is designed to deliberately encourage chance interactions between people: The building is centered around an atreum that houses meeting rooms, bathrooms and the cafeteria.